Selection Stories

 Q2) You’ve grown from 0 to around 7K followers — how difficult was that journey, and what did you learn from it?

-Deepali: First of all—congratulations to everyone for my 7K! 🫣😂
+Deepali: Congratulations to everyone for my 7K 🫣😂

 One of my passenger reels went viral—it got millions of views, thousands of likes, comments, and shares.
-That’s when everything changed.
-Suddenly, people started flowing in.
+Thanks to the audience, they really backed my account.
+Suddenly, the audience started flowing in.

-The hardest part?
-Haters and trolls.
+The difficult part was dealing with haters and trolls.
 That was shocking.
-It came with a wave of emotions and was honestly tough to deal with.
+It was a wave of emotions—honestly, a tough phase to handle.

 Q3) What do you tell yourself on days when the views just don’t come?